 At the Discovery Days for Midas and Big O Tires, prospective franchisees “meet executives from operations, marketing, real estate, IT, product management, training and other organizations that will support them each day as their franchisor,” Wilson says.

-At some point, you will probably want to start seeking professional help beyond relying on the franchisors you’re talking to.
+Whether you use or don’t use a franchise broker or franchise consultant to help you find the right franchise for you, at some point, you will probably want to start seeking professional help for advice beyond relying on the franchisors you’re talking to.

 If you’re going to buy a franchise, you don’t want to wing this.
 Why?
 Because you want to make sure you really understand what you’re getting into, says Ron Humes.

-Humes has kind of done it all—often at the same time.
 The vice president of Post Modern Marketing, a marketing agency in Lexington, Kentucky, Humes has also been a realtor and owner of his own realty company for two decades.
 Some years back, he bought a franchise and turned his realty company into a franchise realty firm.
-That didn’t go so well.

 “Most franchises have requirements for compliance.
 These will include the type of space you lease or purchase, the way you decorate the space, the way you keep and report your books and the way you run your business,” Humes says.